mattpwest/mystik/README.md

     mystik -c /opt/mysite

 ### Theming
-Once you have created a site you should run it in development mode for customisation:
+Once you have created a site you should run it in theming mode for customisation:

     cd /opt/mysite
-    mystik -d
+    mystik -t

 While in development mode:
 * JavaScript is automatically linted and uglified every time you change it